memfault/interrupt/_posts/2023-05-17-emulating-raspberry-pi-in-qemu.md

 $6$rBoByrWRKMY1EHFy$ho.LISnfm83CLBWBE/yqJ6Lq1TinRlxw/ImMTPcvvMuUfhQYcMmFnpFXUPowjy2br1NA0IACwF9JKugSNuHoe0
 ```

 Openssh asks the user to type in the password twice, so I just typed `raspberry`.
-We got the hash, which we can now put in the image alonside with the username `pi`:
+We got the hash, which we can now put in the image alongside with the username `pi`:
 ```bash
 $ echo 'pi:$6$rBoByrWRKMY1EHFy$ho.LISnfm83CLBWBE/yqJ6Lq1TinRlxw/ImMTPcvvMuUfhQYcMmFnpFXUPowjy2br1NA0IACwF9JKugSNuHoe0' | sudo tee /mnt/image/userconf
 ```